Jeanette1997/VS-DIS/README.md

 ## Future development

 Some files in this work has not been used.
-This is as the time we had, to figure out the settings in the code, was not sufficient with our level.
+This is as the time we had, to figure out the settings in the code, was not sufficient with our code level.
 This is a add on, that can be used for further development.
+There are some 'bloat' in the code, as it is not optimized.